 Limited company contractors are responsible for arranging their own insurances.

 What types of IT contractor insurance are available?

 - Professional Indemnity – covers you in case a client sues you for making a costly mistake whilst undertaking your contract duties.
 Examples of the calamities PI covers include; negligence, loss of data or documents, unintentional breach of copyright.
 PI will cover the professional costs of dealing with any claims, and possibly any damages awarded to the client.
-Retroactive cover will back-date your PI insurance to the date you started contracting, and Run-off cover will protect you for a number of years after you cease contracting.
-Cover is typically provided up to £1m per claim, and premiums increase according to the level of cover provided.
+The retroactive cover will back-date your PI insurance to the date you started contracting, and Run-off cover will protect you for a number of years after you cease contracting.
+The cover is typically provided up to £1m per claim, and premiums increase according to the level of cover provided.

 - Public Liability – in case a member of the public is injured, or property is damaged as a result of the actions of your company (or its employees).
 For example, if you damage computer equipment at your client’s site, any claims would be covered. £5m cover is typically provided by insurers.

 - Employers’ Liability – in case one of your employees is injured (or worse) whilst working for the company.
 This type of insurance is mandatory for all UK businesses, but if you are the sole employee of your company (and own over half the shares), you don’t have to take out EL insurance. £10m cover is typical.

 - Tax / IR35 Protection – covers the cost of professional representation if HMRC selects you for a tax inspection.
 More extensive policies exist which may also cover the costs of any backtaxes you are subsequently found liable for.
 ‘IR35 insurance’ is really just targeted tax investigation insurance, which also covers VAT, PAYE and National Insurance enquiries.
 Annual premiums tend to be surprisingly reasonable – Qdos is the leading provider of IR35-related insurances.

 - Office Insurance – this will cover you if any of your equipment is damaged or stolen, or if you make a claim for damage suffered to your office premises (if applicable).